isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-10-30-post-dieppe-barracks-our-little-kingdom-in-sembawang.md

 [^8]:Lim, I.A.L.
 (Interviewer).
 (1990, January 16). [*Oral history interview with Chris Manning-Press (Lieutenant-Colonel)*](https://www.nas.gov.sg/archivesonline/Flipviewer/publish/1/1e89d79f-115e-11e3-83d5-0050568939ad-OHC001146_001/web/html5/index.html?launchlogo=tablet/OralHistoryInterviews_brandingLogo_.png) [Transcript of recording no. 001146/3/2, p.
 32].
 Retrieved from National Archives of Singapore website.
 [^9]:Ministry of Culture.
 (1975, April 7). [*Transcript of question-and-answer session following the prime minister’s address to the New Zealand National Press Club in Wellington on 7 April 1975.*](http://www.nas.gov.sg/archivesonline/speeches/record-details/73b14518-115d-11e3-83d5-0050568939ad) Retrieved from National Archives of Singapore website.
 [^10]:McCraw, D. (2012).
 Staying in Singapore?
 New Zealand’s Third Labour Government and the retention of military Forces in Southeast Asia. *New Zealand Journal of Asian Studies, 14*(1), 1–17.
 Retrieved from New Zealand Journal of Asian Studies website.
+[^11]:Kutty, N.G.
+(1979, April 15).
+[Treat for 51 Viet refugees on their way to Auckland](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19790415-1.2.37).
+The Straits Times, p.
+7. Retrieved from NewspaperSG.
+[^12]:
+[^13]:
+[^14]:
+[^15]:
+[^16]:
+[^17]:
+[^18]:
+[^19]:
+[^2]:

+Grand farewell parade by New Zealanders.
+(1989, July 21).
+The Straits Times, p.
+19. Retrieved from NewspaperSG.
+Kiwi vehicles for auction.
+(1989, July 29).
+The Straits Times, p.
+19. Retrieved from NewspaperSG.
+Tan, T. (2016).
+Sembawang Country Club: An early history (pp. 1–8).
+Retrieved from Sembawang Country Club website.
+Grant, D. (1977, October 1).
+How it all came about.
+The Business Times, p.
+12. Retrieved from NewspaperSG.
+Robert, G. (1979, November 30).
+Dream date for schoolboys.
+The Straits Times, p.
+38. Retrieved from NewspaperSG.
+The red diamond.
+1 RNZIR Journal.
+(1982).
+Ministry of Communications and Information.
+(1986, February 5).
+Speech by Dr Yeo Ning Hong, Minister for Communications and Information and Second Minister for Defence, at the 1986 New Zealand Day Parade at Dieppe Barracks, Sembawang, on Wednesday, 5 February 1986 at 6.00 pm.
+Retrieved from National Archives of Singapore website.
+Jalelah Abu Bakar.
+(2019, May 17).
+Singapore and New Zealand are ‘natural partners,’ say PMs.
+Retrieved from CNA website.
+Journal of the First Battalion, the Royal New Zealand Infantry Regiment.
+(1985).
+Singapore: First Battalion Royal New Zealand Infantry Regiment.
+(Call no.: R 356.1109931 RNZIRF)